mrkkrp/markkarpov.art/essay/real-realism.md

 careful observation would no longer be necessary.
 However, if the right color cannot be easily mixed or the right shape refuses to materialize, it is not a big problem.
-An artwork will always be only abstraction or an approximation of actual reality.
-The result matters much less than the actual act of working through perception of reality and the intention behind the work.
+An artwork will always be only abstraction or an approximation of reality.
+The result matters much less than the act of working through perception of reality and the intention behind the work.

 ### Mistakes and imperfections